-Refunds are given on a graduated scale, related to classes, already given at beginning of term.
+Refunds are given on a graduated scale, related to classes and the dates of the request.
 Specific rates and dates are available during Registration.

 Note: Students who register during the regular registration period, but withdraw from the College before the first day of instruction, receive a full refund less a registration fee of \$2.00.